carpentries-incubator/python-humanities-lesson/episodes/08-working-with-sql.md

 > ## Challenge - Saving your work
 >
 > 1. For each of the challenges in the previous challenge block, modify your code to save the
->   results to their own tables in the portal database.
+>   results to their own tables in the eebo database.
 >
 > 2. What are some of the reasons you might want to save the results of your queries back into the
 >   database?
 What are some of the reasons you might avoid doing this.